richardeigenmann/SlidingTiles/Readme.md

 in the singleton so it does not go away and any delayed draw can happily access it.

-## Searching for a solution - A breadth first search!
+## Searching for a solution - A breadth first search

 For a human it is easy to see how to solve this puzzle: